boudiccaeceni/100-days-of-code/log.md

 **Today's Progress**: Worked on the milestone project.
 Taking the opportunity to become more familiar with git and github, so I created a branch and then merged it once I'd finished for the day.
 I drew a diagram of what my sections' classes and ids will be called.

 **Thoughts**: The github processes are not entirely clear to me at the moment so I reckon practice is key.
-Naming and structure of sections is quite confusing too sp I asked on the class slack channel if there are guildelines anywhere.
+Naming and structure of sections is quite confusing too so I asked on the class slack channel if there are guildelines anywhere.

 **Link(s) to work**: [The github repository for the project](https://github.com/boudiccaeceni/milestone-project)